 Populism is just as hot a force, albeit with different parameters, in the GOP base as it is among Democrats.
 The bigger story of American politics to come has less to do with the presidential horse race than with a pattern that has emerged steadily since the 2008 financial meltdown: The economic grievances that fueled Occupy Wall Street and the tea party are two sides of the same coin, and someone in one party or the other is going to figure out how to harness that crossover political constituency.

 It’s about moments in life that are great but don’t last.

 They don’t go on, but you always have the memory and they have an effect on you.
 That’s what I was thinking about.

 Sofia Coppola on Lost In Translation | via fuckyeahsofia-coppola

-- Politics.
+- A. Politics.
 I don't think its close.
 Between the pundits and the partisans, you're dealing with a lot of very delusional people.
 And sports provides for much more frequent reality checks.
 If you were touting how awesome Notre Dame was, for example*, you got very much slapped back into reality last night.
 In politics, you can go on being delusional for years at a time.

 - Full disclosure: I said in a NYT video yesterday that I'd bet Notre Dame against the spread